lacclab/OneStop-Eye-Movements/README.md

 This will download the data to the `data/OneStop` folder.
 You can also specify a different path by changing the `path` argument.

-## Documentation Structure
+## Documentation

-The documentation is organized into the following sections:

-* **[Data Files and Variables](https://lacclab.github.io/OneStop-Eye-Movements/variables)**: Provides detailed information about the data files and variables used in the project.
+* **[Data Files and Variables](https://lacclab.github.io/OneStop-Eye-Movements/variables)**: Detailed information about the data files and variables in the reports.

-* **[Known Issues](https://lacclab.github.io/OneStop-Eye-Movements/known_issues)**: Documents any known issues.
+* **[Known Issues](https://lacclab.github.io/OneStop-Eye-Movements/known_issues)**: Known issues with the dataset.
+If you identify an issue not listed here, please open a github issue specifying the problem.

-* **[Scripts](https://lacclab.github.io/OneStop-Eye-Movements/preprocessing_analyses)**: Contains scripts for data preprocessing and analysis reproduction.
+* **[Scripts](https://lacclab.github.io/OneStop-Eye-Movements/preprocessing_analyses)**: Scripts for data preprocessing and reproducing the analysis in the dataset paper (see below).

 ## Citation